Kelly Holmes: Personal life

 In June 2022, Holmes came out as gay in an interview with the Sunday Mirror, adding that she felt "finally free".
 She said that she had known she was a lesbian since 1988, when she was in the army; she could not come out then as it was illegal at the time to be gay in the military.
 After winning two Olympic gold medals at Athens in 2004 and becoming a public figure, she feared there might still be consequences from the army if she came out after leaving, and that she might be shunned within athletics as there were no openly gay sportspeople she knew of.
 LGBT campaigners celebrated Holmes coming out, saying that it sheds light on the historic homophobia that can still serve as a barrier to older people coming out.

 Later that month, on 26 June, ITV broadcast a 55-minute documentary Kelly Holmes: Being Me in which she describes her fears of her sexuality being exposed, and meets two people who were discharged from the military for being gay.
 Holmes wrote: "The documentary taught me so much about generational and social advancements when it comes to the LGBTQ+ world."

 Artistic recognition

 In 2012, Holmes was one of five Olympians chosen for a series of body-casting artworks by Louise Giblin, exhibited in London with copies being sold in aid of the charity Headfirst.

-In 2017 a statue of Holmes by sculptor Guy Portelli was erected in Tonbridge.